-In order to check whether the resistance to insects of the order Lepidoptera, a trait derived from MON89034, remained unchanged by crossing MON87460, MON89034, and NK603 using the traditional crossbreeding method, feeding damage by Fall armyworm (Spodoptera frugiperda), a major pest insect of order Lepidoptera for maize, was evaluated to compare the resistance to insects of order Lepidoptera in this stack line maize, MON89034, and non-recombinant control maize.
+In order to check whether the resistance to the insects of the order Lepidoptera, a trait derived from MON89034, remained unchanged by crossing MON87460, MON89034, and MON88017 using the traditional crossbreeding method, feeding damage by Fall armyworm (Spodoptera frugiperda), a major pest insect of order Lepidoptera for maize, was evaluated to compare the resistance to insects of order Lepidoptera in this stack line maize, MON89034, MON88017, and non-recombinant control maize.
 In this assay, experiments were conducted twice under the same condition, and the data obtained from the two experiments were analyzed together.
-The assay was conducted using 12 plants each (3 plants/plot \times 2 replicates \times 2 experiments) of this stack line maize, MON89034, and non-recombinant control maize (HCL301 \times LH59).
-This stack line maize and MON89034 used in the assay shared the same genetic background (HCL301 \times LH59).
+The assay was conducted using 12 plants each (3 plants/plot × 2 replicates × 2 experiments) of this stack line maize, MON89034, MON88017, and non-recombinant control maize (HCL301 × LH59).
+This stack line maize, MON89034, and MON88017 used in the assay shared the same genetic background (HCL301 × LH59).